TeodorsLisovenko/lisa-on-microservices/README.md

 `Description`: The system exposes sensitive information to unauthorized actors, leading to data breaches or privacy violations.

-`Extension`: Microservices should delegate which resource is accessable to which microservice in the system.
+`Extension`: Microservices should delegate which resource is accessible to which microservice in the system.

 **Unrestricted File Upload (CWE-434)**